rogeriog/Screening_111-type_perovskites_SUPPORT/README.md

 ## Usage

-1.  **Data Preparation:** Ensure you have access to the OQMD database if you want to repoduce the element encoded dataset obtained with `get_coverage_from_OQMD.py`.
+1.  **Data Preparation:** Ensure you have access to the OQMD database if you want to reproduce the element encoded dataset obtained with `get_coverage_from_OQMD.py`.
 2.  **Coverage Calculation:** Run `get_coverage_from_OQMD.py` to calculate the coverage scores of the structures in `CSIp3m1_30kselected_relaxed_featurized_OmegaROSA_predictions.csv`
 3.  **Filtering:** Run `filter_ML_screen_predictions.py` to filter the structures into exploration and production datasets.